hoodiehq-archive/my-first-hoodie/README.md

 ## Troubleshooting

-In case you get npm permission errors, this is most likely down to the fact that you have prior used the 'sudo' command to install node modules.
+In case you get npm permission errors, this is most likely down to the fact that you have previously used the 'sudo' command to install node modules.

 `sudo -H npm yourCommand` should fix this.
 For slightly more detail,